-As a sales focused coach and consultant I am always amazed at how differently people react to uncertainty, and the overwhelm of Covid is a great example.
-What’s especially interesting is how their individual resilience affects their whole demeanour.
+As a sales focused coach and consultant I am always amazed at how differently people react to uncertainty.
+Cast your mind back a few years, and the overwhelm of Covid is a great example.
+What’s especially interesting is how individual resilience affects a person’s whole demeanour.

 From my experience, it pays to build our personal resilience in and out of work.
 If you can overcome challenges in your personal life, it will help you at work.
 The opposite is also true.